teklakeresztesi/event_library/README.md

 ```bash
     flutter pub get
 ```
     In order to get events from Ticketmaster you need to create a free account and pass your api key as an environment variable with the `TICKETMASTER_API_KEY` name.
+Please be careful and don't commit your api keys to any repos.

 3. Run the app:
 ```bash
     flutter run
 ```
+    Please note that the .vscode/launch.json is added to the ignored files list.

 ## Dependencies
 The project uses the following key dependencies: